 When did Donald Trump say that?

-The DNC has concepted.
+The DNC has condemned.

-Okay, so but that's not what you that's not my question.
+But that's not my question.

 You said Donald Trump is telling his supporters it's okay.

-He's telling them at the election that the democratic process does not work in this country.
+He's telling them at the election that the Democratic process does not work in this country.

 That's what he's telling them.

-People saying, like, oh, I'll rise up about the woman who tweeted uh that she's got her gun ready.
+We saw all over Twitter last night, right, people saying like, oh, I'll rise up about the woman who tweeted that she's got her gun ready.

 In this case, they are implicating the Clintons and the DNC of organizing and financing voter fraud and fomenting violence.